giantswarm/docs/sources/installation/gettingstarted2.md

 * A JavaScript file called `server.js` which contains all our application logic
 * A dependencies description file called `package.json`

-If you're interested in the internal workings of the server, check their contents.
+If you're interested in the internal workings of the server, check their content from the [GitHub](https://github.com/giantswarm/giantswarm-currentweather) repository.
 For our tutorial, it's not too important, so we cut the details here.

 ## Building our Docker image